th3or14/img-hash-tools/README.md

 ## Building

 Use `CMakeLists.txt` from the top directory.
 On Linux/X11 you can also build and run this project in a Docker container.
 Then Docker is required.
 Run `docker-start.sh` for a quick start.
 Afterwards, you can call `build/similar-images-finder/similar-images-finder` and `build/key-frames-extractor/key-frames-extractor` in a running container.
-Input data in a running container can be accessed via a shared folder `shared-folder` mounted to the directory from where you called `docker-start.sh` on your host.
+Input data in a running container can be accessed via the shared folder `shared-folder`, which is mounted to this repository on your host.